agalli93/UDP-TCP-Pilots/README.txt

 README UDP/TCP Pilots:

-UDP/TCP Server with the intended use of receiving data from X-Plane and communicating it to PILOTS
+UDP/TCP Server with the intended use of receiving data from X-Plane and communicating it to PILOTS UDP_TCP Converter will take data in from UDP and output it directly over TCP

 Notes for future release: